DSD-DBS/capella-collab-manager/docs/docs/development/frontend/responsive-design/mobile-view.md

 ### Example from the application

-If you want to see an code example of responsive design in the application, you can check the `HeaderComponent` HTML template:
+If you want to see a code example of responsive design in the application, you can check the `HeaderComponent` HTML template:
 [frontend/src/app/general/header/header.component.html](https://github.com/DSD-DBS/capella-collab-manager/blob/main/frontend/src/app/general/header/header.component.html).
 You can search for `xl:` and play around with it.